 At a first glance, we should distinguish the cases $C_t>0$ or $C_t<0$ for which we respectively have $\lambda<0$ and $\lambda>0$; however, in both cases at a maximum point $p$ for $f_1-f_2$, we find $f_1 (p) - f_2 (p) \;\leq0$ while at a minimum point $q$, we have $f_1 (q) - f_2 (q) \;\geq0$, proving that $f_1$ and $f_2$ coincide. \end{proof}

-\begin{rmk} In case $C_t\Gamma_M^t(\{\omega\}) > 0$ the maximum principle does not apply and the Gauduchon-Yamabe equation loses its good analytical properties.
-For the Chern connection this case corresponds to have positive Gauduchon degree and it is investigated in Section 5 of \cite{Chern-Yamabe} where some sufficient criterion for the existence of positive constant Chern scalar curvature metrics are found.
-Moreover, non-homogeneous examples of Hermitian metrics of positive constant Chern scalar curvature have been constructed in \cite{Mehdi} and \cite{Angella Pediconi}.\\ Similarly, it would be interesting to find new explicit examples of constant Bismut scalar curvature metrics as well as some sufficient (and, possibly, necessary) conditions which ensure the existence of metrics with negative constant scalar curvature for the Bismut connection.\\ We also remark that the "critical" Gauduchon connection for which the constant $C_t$ vanishes are left out by these theorems.
+\begin{rmk} In case $C_t\Gamma_M^t(\{\omega\}) > 0$, the maximum principle does not apply and the Gauduchon-Yamabe equation loses its good analytical properties.
+For the Chern connection, this case corresponds to having a positive Gauduchon degree and it is investigated in Section 5 of \cite{Chern-Yamabe} where some sufficient criteria for the existence of positive constant Chern scalar curvature metrics are found.
+Moreover, non-homogeneous examples of Hermitian metrics of positive constant Chern scalar curvature have been constructed in \cite{Mehdi0} and \cite{Angella Pediconi}.\\ Similarly, it would be interesting to find new explicit examples of constant Bismut scalar curvature metrics as well as some sufficient (and, possibly, necessary) conditions which ensure the existence of metrics with negative constant scalar curvature for the Bismut connection.\\ We also remark that the "critical" Gauduchon connection for which the constant $C_t$ vanishes are left out by these theorems.
 In particular, in complex dimension $2$ it happens for the Bismut connection, since $C_t=1+nt-t=1+t$. \end{rmk} We then have the following result. \begin{cor} Let $M$ be a compact complex manifold with $\dim_\C M\geq 3$ and Hermitian structure $(\omega,J)$.
 If $\Gamma_M^+(\{\omega\}) \geq 0$, then there exists a unique $\widetilde{\omega}\in\{\omega\}_1$ with constant Bismut scalar curvature.
-Moreover, $S^{+}(\widetilde{\omega})=\Gamma_M^+(\{\omega\})$. \end{cor} \begin{rmk} In \cite{Mehdi} the authors extended the results of Angella, Calamai and Spotti on the Chern-Yamabe problem to the non integrable case.
-M. Lejmi sugest that it should also be possible to extend our results (Theorems \ref{thm: zero gau-yam} $\&$ \ref{thm: gau-yam}) to the non integrable case. \end{rmk}
+Moreover, $S^{+}(\widetilde{\omega})=\Gamma_M^+(\{\omega\})$. \end{cor} \begin{rmk} In \cite{Mehdi} the authors extended the results of Angella, Calamai, and Spotti on the Chern-Yamabe problem to the non-integrable case.
+Our results (Theorems \ref{thm: zero gau-yam} $\&$ \ref{thm: gau-yam}) can also be extended to the non-integrable case. \end{rmk}